This article will teach you how to change the date format in Microsoft Excel, allowing you to have a uniform format across your spreadsheet.

 Unable to Change Date Format in Excel

-Microsoft Excel offers its users various formats for writing dates, including DD/MM/YYYY, DD/MM/YY, MM/DD/YY.
+Microsoft Excel offers its users various formats for writing dates, including DD/MM/YYYY, DD/MM/YY, MM/DD/YY, and date custom formats.
 Unfortunately, if dates are formatted differently within a spreadsheet, the system does not always recognize when a cell contains a date.
 This oversight can easily lead to confusion when dates are formatted differently across a spreadsheet.
 Luckily, there is an easy way to format your spreadsheet so that each piece of data input into your spreadsheet reads the same.